uclab-potsdam/scienceforukraine/public/pages/support.md

 # Archive of Funding Programmes and Support Initiatives

 This section serves as an archive of general funding programs for Ukrainian researchers and students.
-Please note that we do not verify the expiration dates of these programmes, and some may no longer be active.
+It includes both **ongoing and already completed** funding programs.
+Please note that we do not update the expiration dates of these programmes, and many of them are no longer active.
 For the most up-to-date information, please refer to our [database](https://scienceforukraine.eu/listings) applying filter "Funding Programme".

 Please inform us about funding and support programmes that are not listed below via email [info@scienceforukraine.eu](mailto:info@scienceforukraine.eu).